Fingerprint region of the formic acid dimer: variational vibrational computations in curvilinear coordinates: Conclusion and outlook

-Relying on the increasing computational resources, further improvement in the computational methodology, and assuming that an improved potential energy surface will become available soon, we can foresee even a 12-dimensional fully-coupled, curvilinear treatment, or studying the tunneling dynamics in the fingerprint range in the vibrational or rovibrational spectrum.
-An interesting alternative direction is the computation of tunnelling splitting effects in the monomer stretching spectrum \cite{MaHa02,OrHa07} that was computationally studied using an extension of the reaction surface Hamiltonian \cite{BaSi08,BaSqSi08} and also with 7-dimensional curvilinear vibrational models by Luckhaus \cite{Lu06,Lu10}.
-Further progress in that direction requires an improved PES representation up to a beyond the monomer stretching range.
+Relying on the increasing computational resources, further development in the computational methodology, and assuming that an improved potential energy surface will become available soon, we can foresee a curvilinear treatment with more than 10 fully-coupled degrees of freedom, or studying the tunneling dynamics in the fingerprint range in the vibrational or rovibrational spectrum.
+An interesting alternative future direction will be the computation of tunnelling splitting effects in the monomer stretching spectrum \cite{MaHa02,OrHa07} that was computationally studied using an extension of the reaction surface Hamiltonian \cite{BaSi08,BaSqSi08} and also with 7-dimensional curvilinear vibrational models by Luckhaus \cite{Lu06,Lu10}.
+Further progress in that direction also requires an improved PES representation up to a beyond the monomer stretching range.

 \textbf{Acknowledgment} We thank Joel Bowman and Chen Qu for sending to us their formic acid dimer PES and DMS.
 We thank the financial support of the Swiss National Science Foundation (PROMYS Grant, No.~IZ11Z0\_166525).